nodejs/node/doc/topics/event-loop-timers-and-nexttick.md

 Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
-When one of these operations completes, the kernel tells Node.js so that the appropriate callback may added to the **poll** queue to eventually be executed.
+When one of these operations completes, the kernel tells Node.js so that the appropriate callback may be added to the **poll** queue to eventually be executed.
 We'll explain this in further detail later in this topic.

 ## Event Loop Explained

-When Node.js starts, it initializes the event loop, processes the provided input script (or drops into the REPL, which is not covered in this document) which may make async API calls, schedule timers, or call `process.nextTick()`, then begins processing the event loop.
+When Node.js starts, it initializes the event loop, processes the provided input script (or drops into the [REPL][], which is not covered in this document) which may make async API calls, schedule timers, or call `process.nextTick()`, then begins processing the event loop.